Christabel-BI/AdventureWorks-Sales-Analysis/README.md

 ### Key Insights

-High-value Products: Premium cycling gear like the "Road-150" series generated significant sales, highlighting a profitable product line.
+- High-value Products: Premium cycling gear like the "Road-150" series generated significant sales, highlighting a profitable product line.

-Cost Drivers: Freight and tax costs were particularly high for top-selling products, impacting overall profitability.
+- Cost Drivers: Freight and tax costs were particularly high for top-selling products, impacting overall profitability.

-Customer Preferences: Products with specific colors (e.g., Red and Blue) were more popular, providing segmentation opportunities.
+- Customer Preferences: Products with specific colors (e.g., Red, Yellow and Black) were more popular, providing segmentation opportunities.

-Optimization Opportunities: Identified areas to optimize logistics and reduce costs while maintaining sales momentum.
+- Product Distribution: A small percentage of products contribute to the majority of sales, indicating a potential 80/20 rule application.

+- Profitability Variance: While high sales products bring revenue, some have slimmer margins due to high associated costs.

+### Recommendations

+- Optimize Cost Management: Analyze and negotiate better freight and tax arrangements for high-revenue products.

+- Focus on High-demand Products: Prioritize marketing and stock management for top-selling items like the "Road-150" series.

+- Targeted Marketing Campaigns: Leverage customer preferences for specific colors to design targeted promotions and offerings.

+- Inventory Management: Implement strategies to maintain optimal inventory levels for high-performing product lines.

+- Margin Analysis: Conduct detailed profitability analyses to identify and improve margins for top-selling products.

 ### Tools and Technologies

-SQL Server: Data exploration and cleaning.
+- SQL Server: Data exploration and cleaning.

-Power Query: Data extraction and transformation.
+- Power Query: Data extraction and transformation.

-Power Pivot: Data modeling and relationship management.
+- Power Pivot: Data modeling and relationship management.

-DAX: Advanced calculations for insightful metrics.
+- DAX: Advanced calculations for insightful metrics.

-Excel: Pivot tables, data visualization, and dashboard creation.
+- Excel: Pivot tables, data visualization, and dashboard creation.